 The C stood for consent.
 He talked briefly about his favorite Nina Hartley quote, “Consent is not the removal of no, but rather the addition of yes.”
 The L stood for lubrication, which he emphasized to use a lot of.
 The E was for “elaborate,” and Bartling encouraged the usage of a yes/no/maybe sheet for partners.
 The A was for “Ask and Announce” — one should ask and “specifically state what kind of anal sex you want to have.”

-The R was for relaxation.
+And finally, the R was for relaxation.

 “Breathing is important,” he concluded.
 “And if I have to leave you guys with any more tips about anal it’s to just use a lot, a lot of lube!
 What you would normally use … double it.”